nicksheffield/lighter_mvc/README.md

 This file contains custom routes.

 ####controllers/
 Put controllers in here.

+Controllers are classes that must be named the same as their filename (minus the .php of course).
+They extend the Controller class.

 Controllers are like a set of related pages.
 Each page is defined as a method inside the controllers class.
 The url is specified as website.com/controller/method/param1/param2/etc.

 If no controller is specified, the default_controller is used from the config.php file.

 If no method is defined, the index() method is used.

+Params are optional, and only required if the method asks for it.

+###models/
+Put models in here.

+Models are classes that must be named the same as their filename (minus the .php of course).
+They extend the Model class.

+###errors/
+Put php files in here that are included as a complete view.

+There is already one for the 404 page.

+###libraries/
+Put third party libraries in here.

+You can autoload them in the `app/config/config.php` or inside a controller like `$this->load->library('library_name')`

+###views/
+Put views in here.
+You can add subfolders if needed.
+Always name them as .php, never as .html.